Tanisha-crypto/Weather_Detection/readme.md

-# 🌤️ SkySense – Weather Forecast App
+# 🌤️ SkySense – Weather Detection App

 SkySense is a clean, modern, and responsive **Weather Forecast Web App** that shows real-time temperature, weather condition, humidity, and wind speed.
 Powered by **OpenWeatherMap API**, it provides accurate data with a beautiful and intuitive UI.